 Are Kids Killing Your Display Campaigns?
-How to Exclude Mobile Apps in AdWords
+How to Exclude Mobile Apps in Google Ads

 Kids are punks.
 For their first few months, they make their introduction to the world screaming like Britney Spears off auto-tune, and gobble Gerber like they’re sponsored by Nestle.
 Soon come supermarket tantrums, and increasing elaborate birthday themes met with mild response.
 Thank god we love them.
 As they grow, their sneaky pranks evolve, and it’s ever more common for those to include technology.

 When it comes to the world of PPC, I bet you thought you were safe, didn’t you?
 If you’re like most advertisers, you didn’t even see it coming.
-If you’re running Display campaigns in your AdWords account without the proper settings, these little buggers (and other users as well) could be costing you a chunk of money!
+If you’re running Display campaigns in your Google Ads (formerly known as AdWords) account without the proper settings, these little buggers (and other users as well) could be costing you a chunk of money!
 Let me show you how…

 Why Google Ads in Mobile Apps Are Dangerous